Don Hanson Charitable Foundation

 Overview

 The Don Hanson Charitable Foundation was established in 2007 by James Donald Hanson (1935-2014), a former Managing Partner of Arthur Andersen UK and Deputy to the worldwide Chief Executive of Andersen Worldwide.
 Since its inception, the Foundation has supported over 100 charities and causes with more than £1 million in total giving.
-In 2024, the Foundation had an income of £104,812 and expenditure of £1,644,591, demonstrating significant charitable distribution from reserves and accumulated funds.
+The Foundation's most recent publicly available financial data shows income of £69,690 and expenditure of £239,037 for the year ending 31 December 2023, demonstrating significant charitable distribution from reserves and accumulated funds.

-The Foundation operates three primary program areas: the Schools Program (including the flagship Hanson Box educational resource project distributed to 56,500 primary schools worldwide), the DARWIN200 conservation leadership training initiative, and the Brighter Futures Program supporting organizations working in education, mental health, nutrition, homelessness, and unemployment.
-The Foundation positions itself as “an incubator and accelerator of good causes” seeking to maximize impact at the frontline of need through sustainable partnerships with like-minded organizations.
+The Foundation operates three primary programme areas: the Schools Programme (including the flagship Hanson Box educational resource project distributed to 56,500 primary schools worldwide), the DARWIN200 conservation leadership training initiative, and the Brighter Futures Programme supporting organisations working in education, mental health, nutrition, homelessness, and unemployment.
+The Foundation positions itself as “an incubator and accelerator of good causes” seeking to maximise impact at the frontline of need through sustainable partnerships with like-minded organisations.

 Funding Priorities

-• Eligibility: UK schools registered with Hanson Box program
+- Eligibility: UK schools registered with Hanson Box programme

-• Focus: Organizations working with individuals facing significant life challenges
+- Focus: Organisations working with individuals facing significant life challenges

-• Current Partners: Nine named partner organizations including Nourish Community Foodbank, Refocus, Safer Communities Alliance CIC Kent
+- Current Partners: Nine named partner organisations including Nourish Community Foodbank, Refocus, Safer Communities Alliance CIC Kent

 General Charitable Grants